rmrector/script.artwork.beef/src/content/usage/firstusage.md

 - Artwork Beef must process all items in your library, and will do so automatically.
 There are some artwork in the file system that isn't added to Kodi's database with any/many other tools.
-It will also check web services for new artwork to fill out any media items still missing some, unless "Automatically add artwork from file system only" is enabled.
+It will also check web services for new artwork to fill out any media items still missing some, unless "Do not automatically add artwork from web services, only identify local files" is enabled.
 - If you haven't been managing **movie collection** artwork, Kodi sets posters and fanart to those of one of the movies in the collection.
 You may want to run Artwork Beef from Program Add-ons and remove all existing artwork from movie collections before running Artwork Beef's full process.
-- If you manage all of your artwork with **image files** and/or NFO files, the add-on setting "Automatically add artwork from file system only" under "Advanced" will prevent the add-on from querying the web services during automatic processing, saving time and network resources.
+- If you manage all of your artwork with **image files** and/or NFO files, the add-on setting "Do not automatically add artwork from web services, only identify local files" will prevent the add-on from querying the web services during automatic processing, saving time and network resources.
   - You may also want to disable "Update artwork for old items daily" if you don't frequently add new artwork for existing items in the library.